 With Reedsy Discovery, where an author’s aim is to attract the interest of prospective reviewers and readers in order to get exposure, this bump that a professional cover offers can be immense.

-What should I look for in my ideal professional designer?
+What should I look for in a professional designer?

 The three main factors in picking a designer are genre, budget, and taste.

 Even if a designer has a 10-page-long resume, bestselling clients, and impeccable technique — if they don’t have experience in your genre, there’s no guarantee that they’ll deliver you the most appropriate design.
 If you are searching on Reedsy, you can filter your results by genre.

 For your budget, it’s good to consider the level of experience that your designer brings to the table.
-The general rule of thumb is that the more experienced your designer is (and the more prestigious authors they’ve worked with), the higher you can expect their quotes to be.
-For a look at how much you can expect their services to cost, check out this post.
+The rule of thumb is that the more experienced your designer is (and the more prestigious authors they’ve worked with), the higher you can expect their quotes to be.
+To find out how much you can expect their services to cost, check out this post.

 And of course, the final aspect to consider is taste: do you genuinely love their work?
 On each designer’s profile on Reedsy, you can browse through their portfolio and see the work that they’ve chosen to share.
 This will give you a good idea of their unique sensibilities.
 Ultimately, if you’re paying for cover art, you don’t want it to be something you grudgingly accept: you want it to be something you love.

 Browse through Reedsy’s hand-picked community of book cover designers and ask for a free quote today.